Manaslu Circuit Packing List: Honest Day-By-Day Tips on What to Wear and Pack

 - Sun hat

 Trust me โ you don’t want wet feet!
-This is also a possibility at the highest point of the trek, the Larke Pass.
+And on the Larke Pass, it’s potentially dangerous.

-Before I share what to wear for the Manaslu Circuit and my day-by-day account, I want to provide my full Manaslu trek packing list.
+Before I share what to wear on the Manaslu Circuit day-by-day, here’s my full Manaslu trek packing list.

-There are a few important things to remember when you pack:
+There are a few important things to remember:

 - Layers are key.
 The weather and temperature can change quickly.
 You’ll also warm up while trekking and cool down quickly during breaks.

 - Merino wool clothing is optimal.
-It doesn’t get stinky quickly and responds to your body temperature, helping to keep you cool or warm depending on the temperature.
+It doesn’t get stinky quickly and responds to your body temperature, helping to regulate your temperature.

-- Don’t forget a neck gaiter, ear coverings, and UV-protected sunglasses.
+- Don’t forget a neck gaiter, ear coverings, gloves and sunglasses.

 1. Hiking bags